 - 1. Begin by familiarizing yourself with assembly language programming for the TMS320C6x.
 There are many new instructions to learn and you should be sure to keep in mind the different functions for floating point operations versus integer/fixed-point operations.
 You will probably need to refer to the TMS320C6000 Programmer's Guide and/or Instruction Reference for the full details on certain instructions. - 2.
+You may want to look at the assembly language produced by CCS for your C function in Part 1.
+This may give you some ideas on the types of instructions you will need to realize your ASM function.

-Get your C function working first.
-It will probably be very difficult to troubleshoot your ASM function if you do not have the C function working first. - 3.
+- 3. Get your C function working first.
+It will probably be very difficult to troubleshoot your ASM function if you do not have the C function working first. - 4.
 Don't worry about parallelizing/optimizing your ASM code in the beginning.
 Just get your ASM function working correctly.
-You can set breakpoints in your assembly code and also view the contents of registers (via the "View" menu) to facilitate troubleshooting.

-4. Once you have your assembly language function working and you've fully tested it, think carefully about how to put instructions in parallel to maximize parallel processing (decrease the number of execution packets per fetch packet).
+You can set breakpoints in your assembly code and also view the contents of registers (via the "View" menu) to facilitate troubleshooting. - 5.
+Once you have your assembly language function working and you've fully tested it, think carefully about how to put instructions in parallel to maximize parallel processing (decrease the number of execution packets per fetch packet).
 Can you reorder instructions to avoid resource conflicts as well as avoid data and branch hazards?
 Can you perform useful tasks rather than inserting NOPs?